Logotyp Jordbruksverket

 In order to be able to register the variety in the list of varieties, it must also have an approved variety denomination, i.e. a name.
 The name of the variety must be unique.
 We check whether the name of the variety is unique in the EU Database of Variety Denominations, CPVO Variety Finder.

-If you wish to name your variety after you have submitted the application for addition in the list of varieties, you must send a supplementary application with the denomination of the variety.
+If you wish to give your variety a name after you have submitted the application for addition in the list of varieties, you must send a supplementary application with the denomination of the variety.

 The results from the DUS examination should show that